 Will aromatherapy cure your anxiety attacks?
 No. It can help you to calm yourself as the essential oils have properties that support balance and tranquility in your body.
 So many essential oils are calming and relaxing and while this isn’t the only thing to help with anxiety, it makes a huge difference.

 Please – if you see yourself in this post, see your doctor right away.
 There is help available.
 Aromatherapy is a wonderful complementary tool in your healthcare toolkit to take charge of your overall well-being.

 Through doing research for Christine’s circumstances, I created an essential oil blend to address anxiety and depression called Peace Ease Aromatherapy Roller Ball.
 I create custom blends based on your specific concerns, but Peace Ease is a wonderful way to get started if you’re simply feeling anxious.
 We all have moments of anxiety – we all do – it’s not just you!

 How can I help you today?
-I’d love to talk with you, especially when I am at the farmer’s markets, fairs and festivals.
-If you need a consultation, I work mainly through Skype or on the phone, so you don’t have to leave your home if you don’t want to.
+I’d love to talk with you, especially when I am at the fairs and festivals.
+If you need a consultation, I work mainly through Skype or on the phone, so you don’t even have to leave your home if you don’t want to.
 My aromatherapy studio is open as well, so we can work together there, if you prefer.